hashicorp/consul/website/source/docs/guides/kubernetes-production-deploy.md

 A Consul client is deployed on every Kubernetes node, so you do not need to specify the number of clients for your deployments.
 You will need to specify resources and enable gRPC.
-The resources in the example below should be sufficient for most production scenarios since Consul clients are designed for horizontal scalability.
+The resources in the example at the end of this guide should be sufficient for most production scenarios since Consul clients are designed for horizontal scalability.
 Enabling `grpc` enables the GRPC listener on port 8502 and exposes it to the host.
 It is required to use Consul Connect.